AishaEvering/PyTorch_Exercises/Classification.md

     * Multi-class Classification
        * Instead of SGD I used the Adam optimizer instead and increased the learning rate.
 This returned a really great test accuracy.

-* **😤 Where I Got Stuck**

-  * Sometimes I'll walk away and when I run the same code I get an error that the tensor is not on the correct device.
-I could just at `...to(device)` at the end but there's no real need the code was working perfectly fine before.
-If I rebuild the model everything is back to normal.
-   * Make sure you get the in_features, and out_features correct.
-I mis-read my binary y label as 2 instead of the layer should return 1 value.
-Found the issue and fixed it.

 ```mermaid
 ---
 title: Get Binary Classfication Predictions